-My name is Timothy Jennings and I was blessed to grow up in a beautiful coastal town located in the middle of San Diego bay.
+Welcome to Jackson Hole Tim!
+JHT’s genesis was founded many years ago building Native American Style Flutes and Catlinite pipes.
+Since then we have expanded into a few more areas all of which came our of our love for the flute.
+I was blessed to grow up in a beautiful coastal town located in the middle of San Diego bay.
 The small town of Coronado, California is one of the truly best places to live.
 Funny how life is in that I grew up literally one block from the beach and like many of my contemporaries we all grew up with sand between our toes and a surfboard under our arms.
 Having never been out of the state of California I pretty much thought I would spend the rest of my life on this beach and if things had ended up that way it would have been a pretty nice place to be.

-My youth was filled with early days in Junior and High School developing talents for working with wood which continued through my high school days into my college years.
-Since then I have always maintained these skills by completing various projects over the years and my love for working with wood has never vanished and continues to this day.
+My youth was filled with early days in Junior and High School developing talents for working with wood which continued through my high school days into my college years and beyond.
+Since then I have maintained these skills by completing various projects over the years and my love for working with wood has never vanished and continues to this day.

-Today I live with my family in Jackson Hole, Wyoming and have since late 2003.
-I am a licensed International health insurance broker and have been for more the 31 years.
-I still work full-time in the International health insurance business and share the rest of my time working on my art.
-I started Jacksonholetiml.com several years ago which is a main resource for other Native American Flute Builders.
+Today I live with my family in Western Wyoming just south of Jackson Hole.
+I am a licensed International health insurance broker and have been for more the 35 years.
+I still work in the International health insurance business but today most of my time is spent working on my art and selling lumber.
+I started Jacksonholetiml.com several years ago which has become a great resource for other Native American Flute Builders.
 As busy as I am I still find time to build my own Native American Flutes in my free evening hours and on weekends, holidays and a few extra days when I play hookie.

-I am fast approaching the point in my life where crafting these beautiful wind instruments will become my primary focus and as my name as an award-winning artist continues to grow so to will the commissions I will take.
-So please enjoy the content provided to you in this section of our website and may your journey with the flute be a magical and healing experience.
+I have reached a point in my life where crafting these beautiful wind instruments and parts has become a primary focus.
+As an award-winning artist I continue to look forward to accepting more commission projects each year.
+I hope you find and enjoy the content provided to you in this section of our website and may your journey with the flutes be a magical and healing experience.

 What is Unique About My Style of Flutes